SQream/sqream_docs/getting_started/hardware_guide.rst

 A typical SQreamDB cluster includes one or more nodes, consisting of:

-* Two-socket enterprise processors, such as Intel® Xeon® Gold processors or the IBM® POWER9 processors, providing the high performance required for compute-bound database workloads.
+* Two-socket enterprise processors, such as Intel® Xeon® Gold processors, providing the high performance required for compute-bound database workloads.

 * NVIDIA Tesla GPU accelerators, with up to 5,120 CUDA and Tensor cores, running on PCIe or fast NVLINK busses, delivering high core count, and high-throughput performance on massive datasets.